 If you specialize in trauma and you have a certain modality you approach most often, it would be helpful for your rankings to create a modalities page, breaking down in client language what they can expect being in that setting with you.
 Additionally, creating blog posts where you answer commonly asked questions or give a resource guide will help to better connect with the client.

 Resources to link to?

 Additionally, we also suggest having at least one external link on your site.
 This is meant to help build up your trust flow with Google.
-When you connect to an already well-ranked site, this will build your site credibility.
-Therefore, for trauma therapists, we suggest linking to:
+When you connect to an already well-ranked site, this will build your site’s credibility.

 - The Veterans Association

 - The CDC

 Make sure if you’re using these as external links, it is essential to bear in mind that while their great resources, copying content from other websites is not advisable.
 Google identifies duplicate content and will recognize the source, so it’s best to stick to the original ideas and rephrase them in your own language.